Commissariat Store, Brisbane: Heritage listing

 The Commissariat Store was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Completed in 1829, the Commissariat Store demonstrates the evolution of European settlement in Queensland, being one of only two buildings surviving from the Moreton Bay penal colony, having become a government store when free settlement was established until the 1960s and accommodating a range of other government uses, including serving as an overflow point for immigrants from the 1850s until 1887 when the Yungaba depot opened (Yungaba Immigration Centre).
 Changes to the fabric and orientation of the building over that time reflect the development of Brisbane.
 The adjacent area of land, now known as Miller Park, has been an open space since the earliest European settlement, and continues to provide a pedestrian thoroughfare linking the river and city.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-As a key penal colony structure the Commissariat Store is a extremely rare survivor in Queensland and, being one of only eight convict-built commissariat buildings remaining in Australia, at a national level.
+As a key penal colony structure, the Commissariat Store is an extremely rare survivor in Queensland and, being one of only eight convict-built commissariat buildings remaining in Australia, at a national level.
 The stone retaining walls that remain around the store and that fronting Queens Wharf Road along part of Miller Park are the only examples remaining in Queensland that were built by convicts.
 All these structures provide rare evidence of the building methods, skills and materials available at that time.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 Archaeological investigation of the Commissariat Store building and Miller Park, has the potential to reveal important information about the penal colony and the subsequent use of the site.
 This investigation may provide insight into official and unofficial uses of the space, the lifeways of convicts, arriving immigrants and other early residents, as well as the material culture of nineteenth century Brisbane.